 What Is an IOP Program?

 An IOP program offers a flexible addiction treatment solution, allowing individuals to continue living their daily lives.
-Instead of staying at onsite 24/7 like in residential treatment programs, intensive outpatient programs allow people to live at home.
+Instead of staying onsite 24/7 like in residential treatment programs, intensive outpatient programs allow people to live at home.

 Despite being able to live at home, individuals still go to the rehab center for treatment sessions.
 How often they attend treatment and the length of these sessions vary greatly between rehab centers.
 However, sessions typically last upwards of three hours.
 Some centers also require clients to check in daily.

 While IOP programs are an important step of addiction recovery, they generally aren’t the first step.
 The most effective rehab facilities prefer their clients to complete a residential program first.
-In some cases where an addiction seems less severe, however, facilities can place individuals directly into an IOP program.
+In some cases where an addiction seems less severe, facilities can place individuals directly into an IOP program.

 Benefits of an IOP Program